US Peace Memorial Foundation, Inc.

 The need to change our war culture by honoring those who stand for peace is greater than ever.
 We believe that documenting and honoring the work of antiwar activists will cause an evolutionary shift in our culture and motivate more Americans to speak out for peace.
 By advancing the recognition of heroic peacemakers - by celebrating their actions and accomplishments and normalizing their roles in society - we can challenge the social barriers that citizens face when they wish to publicly express antiwar sentiments.

 • Publishing the US Peace Registry to document the antiwar and peace activities of individuals and organizations.

-• Awarding an annual Peace Prize to an individual or organization that has made an exceptional effort to stop wars and to work for peace.
+• Awarding the annual US Peace Prize to an individual or organization that has made an exceptional effort to stop wars and to work for peace.

 BRIEF REVIEW OF THE YEAR

 2018 US Peace Prize